DataDog/ansible-datadog/README.md

 Below are some sample playbooks to assist you with using the Datadog Ansible role.

-The following example sends data to Datadog US (default), enables logs, and configures a few checks.
+The following example sends data to Datadog US (default), enables logs, NPM and configures a few checks.

 ```yml
 - hosts: servers